Determining Account Engagement for Your Business

 An Account Engagement Score aggregates activity from all the people who are interacting with your company at the account level so you can understand and act on it.
 Ideally, you want to focus on high-value activity.

-For example, CaliberMind prioritizes companies that spend time on our product pages more than those that visit high-level blog posts because it’s a better signal, of course, of who may be evaluating our product.
-Having the ability to track people who are not in your database (and are therefore anonymous) is an important capability.
+For instance, CaliberMind prioritizes companies that spend time browsing our product pages over those that merely visit our high-level blog posts, as this is a clearer indication of potential interest in our product.
+The ability to monitor individuals who are not in your database (and are therefore anonymous) is an important capability.

 - Product data warehouse